syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ![Alt text](images/customfields.png)

-### Taskbar editing
+### Taskbar Editing

-Modify the task details through user interaction, such as resizing and dragging the taskbar, by enabling the `AllowTaskbarEditing` property.
+Modify the task details through user interaction, such as resizing and dragging the taskbar, by enabling the `GanttEditSettings.AllowTaskbarEditing` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt